-Devin Brugman Flaunts Insane Curves In Body-Hugging Jeans & Sizzling Crop-Top
+Devin Brugman Flaunts Insane Curves In Body-Hugging Jeans & Sizzling Crop Top

 The short skirt, in the same pattern as the sexy shirt, gave Brugman’s fans a glimpse of her toned legs and curvy thighs.
 She dramatically lifted her leg onto a nearby chair and threw her head back, letting her brunette locks spill down her back, and put the emphasis on her body as she arched it forward.

 For that snap, Brugman wore her hair in tousled beach-babe waves and kept the makeup at a minimum as to not distract from the lovely, dramatic pattern on her ensemble.
-She went barefoot as she posed around a balcony of a highrise overlooking a sprawling, busy city scene below.
+She went barefoot as she posed around a balcony of a high-rise overlooking a sprawling, busy city scene below.

-Fans of Brugman and her outrageous style will be sure to keep an eye out on her social media accounts to catch the latest outfit, bikini, and sexy poses that she is well known for.
+Fans of Brugman and her outrageous style will be sure to keep an eye out on her social media accounts to catch the latest outfit, bikini, and sexy poses that she is well-known for.